pytorch/pytorch.github.io/_posts/2021-10-28-FX-feature-extraction-torchvision.md

 Table 1: The pros (or cons) of some of the existing methods for feature extraction with PyTorch

-In the next section of this article, let’s see how we can get greens across the board.
+In the next section of this article, let’s see how we can get YES across the board.

 ## FX to The Rescue